 Ideally, you should get two professional cleanings a year.
 This ensures hard-to-reach areas of the bin are sanitary.
 Since these types of cleanings mean reaching hard-to-reach areas, they should be performed by a qualified ice machine technician.

-Note: if your ice machine is in an environment that produces a lot of dust or yeast (warehouse, bakery, brewery), you’ll need more than 2 cleanings a year.
+Note: if your industrial ice maker is in an environment that produces a lot of dust or yeast (warehouse, bakery, brewery), you’ll need more than 2 cleanings a year.

 Best Steps for Cleaning Your Ice Machine Bin